-Council of the Corporation of the Town of Petawawa has endorsed a pilot Street Food Vending program in order to properly accomodate, register and regulate a variety of food vending opportunities within the Town.
+Council of the Corporation of the Town of Petawawa have endorsed a pilot Street Food Vending program in order to properly accommodate, register and regulate a variety of food vending opportunities within the Town.

 In order to be considered within the Street Food Vending program, interested vendors must communicate with the Economic Development Officer at 613-687-5536 ext 2021.

 Petawawa does not currently have a street food vending program and as such any entrepreneur operating under this type of business model is treated under our zoning by-law as a restaurant, required to meet all those industry defined obligations.
 They also fall, by default, under the Transient Trader By-law which does not adequately classify, accommodate or consider municipal licencing opportunities or viable locations for vendor establishment.
 The Town also does not currently permit any commercial enterprise on municipal property save authorization by the Town as noted in Parks and Open Space By-law 359/06 section 4.1.c.
 This is a clear restriction that limits food service outside of event designation programs.
 Other communities have successfully implemented a street food vendor program to accommodate viable street food vendors on limited municipal properties, in parks and parking lots and within commercially designated private properties.
 In some of these communities, similar programs are commercially successful and have resulted in the creation of food truck courts or food alleys which have become neighbourhood identifiers and destinations.

 Based on our 2018 Economic Action Strategy; data therein supported additional limited service food options, identified a need to support boutique entrepreneurial development and develop commercial retail outside the linear strip of Petawawa Boulevard.
 Street food vendors can bring new innovative food/beverage services to the community, provide employment and training and have the potential to become a tourism draw of their own right.
 Staff feel that implementing a pilot program could address many of these strategies and provide an opportunity to assess some initial street food vendor candidates under this pilot program.